mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 8. Kill off unused headers
 9. Encourage people to use Markdown type formats over microsoft formats in documentation?
 10. We need a mechanism in the pull request workflow of stopping pull requests being merged unless system tests haver run and passed.
+11. Using Paraview as new MantidPlot?
+12. Shipping only Paraview components with MantidPlot?
+13. Should we use the VSI as a top-down application?

 # Actions/Agreed

+* New method on DataProcessingAlgorithm to return the dot information to create a workflow diagram (Pete/Owen)
+* Owen will talk to Kitware about branded apps.
 * Dump cpack for linux.
 Pete will start looking at the RPMs
 * Martyn will look into control files
 * Maintenance task to use https://code.google.com/p/include-what-you-use/ via clang